VirtoCommerce/vc-module-catalog/docs/manage-search-index.md

 # Manage Search Index

-Each document is stored in the index, and is the type and ID.
+Each document is stored in the index, and has the type and ID.
 The document is a JSON object that contains zero or more fields or key-value pairs.
 The original JSON document indexing will be stored in the field_source that returns a default receipt or document search.

 The analysis is performed by а custom analyzer defined by index.
 Token filter:
 - custom_edge_ngram (default)
 - custome_ngram

-Mapping is used to define how a document, and the fields it contains, are stored and indexed.
+Mapping is used to define how a document and its fields are stored and indexed.

 ## Scenarios